-This article addresses the key legal issues and best practices regarding reserved gate systems, which are also sometimes referred to as dual gate or two-gate systems.
+This practice note provides guidance on the key legal issues and best practices regarding reserved gate systems, which are also sometimes referred to as dual gate or two-gate systems.
 Employers implement reserved gate systems when union picketing occurs on an employer's property.
 Reserved gate systems are designed to enable employers to avoid severe business disruptions that such picketing causes.

-This article will discuss the legal implications of establishing a reserved gate system under the National Labor Relations Act, with a focus on preventing secondary boycott activity and disruptions toward secondary employers.
+This practice note will discuss the legal implications of establishing a reserved gate system under the National Labor Relations Act (NLRA or Act), with a focus on preventing secondary boycott activity and disruptions toward secondary employers.
+As explained below, to be effective, employers must properly and carefully maintain reserved gate systems.